Rushikesh0020/HeAilth_NMIT-Hacks-2021/README.md

 # HeAilth_NMIT-Hacks-2021
 Multiclass classification of 14 different Thorax diseases as an aid for radiologist’s diagnosis.

+# Problem Statement
+The chest X-ray is one of the most commonly accessible radiological examinations for screening and diagnosis of many lung diseases.
+A tremendous number of X-ray imaging studies accompanied by radiological reports are accumulated and stored in many modern hospitals’ Picture Archiving and Communication Systems (PACS).
+On the other side, it is still an open question how this type of hospital-size knowledge database containing invaluable imaging informatics (i.e., loosely labeled) can be used to facilitate the data-hungry deep learning paradigms in building truly large-scale high precision computer-aided diagnosis (CAD) systems.

+# Solution (in-short)
+we demonstrate that these commonly occurring thoracic diseases can be detected and even spatially-located via a supervised multi-class image classification.

 ## First Update: Added a simple Deep Convolutional Neural Network Model to predict Thorax Diseases
        1. Data Preprocessing (Data Augmentation, Image Conversion, Converting Images to Greyscale)
        2. Image inputs to CNN Model